 b.
 RCPath documents –

 i.
 Liver dataset – JW attending RCPath meeting on 30.03.17, will find out if updating dataset to TNM8 requires a major or minor revision process.
-Also check that the TNM8 criteria in the UICC 8th edition is the same as the AJCC 2017 publication (action: JW).
+The College has recommended that TNM8 (UICC) should be incorporated into reporting protocols and datasets by January 2018.
+JW will also check that the TNM8 criteria in the UICC 8th edition are the same as in the AJCC 2017 publication (action: JW).
 Also whether adenomas can be included in the cancer dataset.
-Authors will be JW, SH, RG, DT.
+Authors will be JW, SGH, RG, DT.

 ii.
 Tissue pathways for medical liver biopsies – proposed minor revision to add recommendations about biopsy size – needs communication with radiologists.
 Action: JW and SR, aim to progress by next meeting.